 The Cayman Islands has a rich history and a vibrant culture that is constantly evolving.
 Due to its small geographic size, large scale changes in Cayman are felt almost immediately.

-So it is not surprising that politics is a hot topic among locals.
-While Cayman creates its own laws and has its own appointed government officials, the country maintains a strong relationship with the United Kingdom.
-With May 2017 being an election year for the Cayman Islands, Cayman Resident encourages readers to familiarise themselves with the history of the Islands and how Cayman’s government system is structured.
+As a result, it is not surprising that politics is a hot topic among locals.
+While Cayman creates its own laws and has its own appointed government officials, the territory maintains close ties with the United Kingdom.

-The Cayman Islands legal system is based on English common law, with the addition of local statutes which have, in many respects, changed and modernised the common law to be more suitable for local application.
+The Cayman Islands legal system is based on English common law, with the addition of local statutes which have, in many respects, adapted the common law to be more suitable for local application.

-The Islands have a good legal and judicial system and are constantly being upgraded to enhance their safety and reputation as a leading financial centre.
+The Islands have a good legal and judicial system, which is constantly being upgraded to enhance the Islands' safety and reputation as a leading financial centre.

 The Cayman Islands have been connected to Great Britain since the signing of the Treaty of Madrid in 1670.
 From that time until 1962, Cayman was linked to Jamaica as a dependency.
 In 1962, Jamaica chose to become independent, but the Cayman Islands decided to remain a British colony.